adamdehaven/shared-ui-components/docs/creating-a-package.md

 #### Depedencies on packages also managed within this monorepo

 Add the dependency to your `package.json` file by package name using the _latest_ package version (as defined in its own `package.json` file).
-For example, if you are developing `@kong-ui/new-component` and `@kong-ui/demo-component` already exists as a package within `ui-shared-components`, add the following to the `package.json` file of `@kong-ui/new-component`:
+For example, if you are developing `@kong-ui/new-component` and `@kong-ui/demo-component` already exists as a package within `shared-ui-components`, add the following to the `package.json` file of `@kong-ui/new-component`:

 ```json
 "dependencies": {